hinrikur/IceNLPy/README.md

 - Part-of-speech tagging via the `icetagger` module
 - Parsing via the `iceparser` module

 Along with the built-in features of IceNLP, the package also includes a simple way to convert IceNLP output to a more human-readable format, and dedicated object types to better manipulate the output in external pipelines.
+As such, it emulates the functionality of more modern NLP toolkits, particularly GreynirEngine.

 Future version of the package may include additional features, such as named entity recognition and lemmatization.